 For many adult children…a time comes when they can no longer take the abuse.
 It has gone on too long, taken too much from their lives, caused perpetual suffering… They are not going to change… You are the witness; the one who knows the truth… Recognize that you are entitled to a life that is free from this abuse.
 You deserve inner peace, a sense of freedom within yourself and in your relationships.
 You can start by initiating a No Contact policy.
 Linda Martinez-Lewi, Ph.D.

 When you’re in an abusive relationship, cutting off contact feels impossible.
 In therapy I found myself saying, “I can’t do that!”
 I had been indoctrinated with a set of rules.
-Having unquestioning devotion towards family was at the top of the list.
-Pleasing her was crucial for survival.
+Having unquestioning devotion towards family was one of them.
+Pleasing her was crucial for my survival.

 In therapy sessions, I blamed myself for our inability to get along.
 One exchange in therapy went like this:

 Me: How can I have such strong hatred for someone who has done so much for me?

 My Therapist: Like what exactly?
 I want you to be specific.

 Me: Well I mean the obvious like food, clothing, and shelter.
 I grew up in a nice area.

 My Therapist: You could have gotten those basic needs met at a homeless shelter.
 What about your other needs?
 What about feeling safe?
 Feeling secure?
 You’ve often said that you grew up feeling like the roof would explode at any minute.